40-Year-Old Aussie Veteran Slams Six Into Next Door Construction Site During Sheffield Shield Game [WATCH] - Cricxtasy

 Rocchiccioli, who is on Australia’s senior team radar, with his impressive performances in domestic competitions, claimed 5-67 while Joel Paris got 3-37.

-Besides still being a key player in the red-ball cricket for Victoria, Siddle has been supremely consistent in the Big Bash League as well.
+Besides still being a key player in the red-ball cricket for Victoria, Siddle has been supremely consistent in the Big Bash League.
 In the recent 2024-25 season, the pacer played 10 matches for Melbourne Stars and claimed 12 wickets at an economy of 7.8 as they reached the playoffs.

 Siddle’s career highlights came in the 2013-14 Ashes at home as he claimed 16 wickets from five Tests as Australia whitewashed England 5-0.
 However, he was comprehensively overshadowed by Mitchell Johnson who tormented the Three Lions with a whopping 37 wickets from 10 innings.